William Singe

-Liam Anthony "William" Singe (born 2 July 1992) is an Australian YouTuber, singer, songwriter, and producer.
+Liam Anthony "William" Singe (born 2 July 1992) is a Māori YouTuber, singer, songwriter, and record producer.
 He is most notable for his online videos on YouTube and Facebook.

 Singe started his career as a member of The Collective, an Australian boy band which was formed during the fourth season of The X Factor Australia in 2012, finishing in third place.
 The Collective subsequently signed with Sony Music Australia and released seven singles and a self-titled album.
 They disbanded after Singe left the group in 2015.

 In 2014 and 2015, Singe recorded numerous R&B, pop, reggae, hip-hop and rap covers in his bedroom.
 In less than a year, he accumulated over two million Facebook fans, reached a number one position on Spotify, 20 million Spotify streams, and earned more than 500 million video views and 2.6 million subscribers on YouTube.

 Early life

-William Singe was born and raised in Forestville, aka 'Forry', a suburb of northern Sydney.
+William Singe was born in Gisborne, New Zealand, and raised in Forestville, aka 'Forry', a suburb of northern Sydney.
 He is of Māori descent.

-William began recording music as a child, drawing inspiration from his father, a singer and songwriter from Ngāti Porou, New Zealand.

-He was a student at St Augustine's College in Brookvale and worked as a bank teller at the Commonwealth Bank in Dee Why.
+He began recording music as a child, drawing inspiration from his father, a singer and songwriter from the Ngāti Porou Māori tribe.
+Singe was a student at St Augustine's College in Brookvale and worked as a bank teller at the Commonwealth Bank in Dee Why.